Civil War Roundtable

-There is no national organization to coordinate and publicize the activities of the individual roundtables, although most follow a similar format of holding a monthly meeting (some include a dinner on site or at a nearby restaurant) to make announcements about local Civil War history-related events and to host a presentation by a guest speaker (usually a scholar, professor, author or artist, park ranger, battlefield preservationist, reenactor, or other expert).
+There is no national organization that coordinates and publicizes the activities of the individual roundtables, although the CWRT Congress (www.cwrtcongress.org) has been active in supporting them.
+Most roundtables follow a similar format of holding periodic meetings (some include a dinner on site or at a nearby restaurant) to make announcements about local Civil War history-related events, and to host a presentation by a guest speaker (usually a scholar, professor, author, artist, park ranger, battlefield preservationist, reenactor, or other expert).
 The meetings might also feature raffles, book signings, door prizes, auctions, fund raisers, and similar activities.
 Some CWRTs sponsor battlefield preservation events, battle walks, excursions, tours, and other "sanctioned" events.

 Many roundtables charge an annual membership fee to help defray expenses, and others cover costs by charging for individual dinner meetings or presentations.
 Several smaller CWRT groups do not charge any set fees, but instead "pass the hat."
 Many are IRS 501(c)(3) entities and accept donations or contributions that are tax-deductible to the extent permitted by law.

 Since 2004, Matthew Borowick has been writing a column in the Civil War News about round tables.
 The column provides "best practices" information about the formation, management and administration of round tables.
-In 2010, he published The Civil War Round Table Handbook, a compilation of those columns.
-Mr. Borowick as well as Walter Rueckel and Mike Powell of the Brunswick CWRT, John Bamberl of the Scottsdale CWRT, and Michael Movius of the Puget Sound CWRT, have hosted conferences attended by representatives from various roundtables based throughout the U.S. and Canada to discuss methods to increase collaboration among roundtables and related groups.
+He published The Civil War Round Table Handbook, a compilation of those columns, available on Amazon.
+Mr. Borowick as well as Walter Rueckel and Mike Powell of the Brunswick CWRT, John Bamberl of the Scottsdale CWRT, and Michael Movius of the Puget Sound CWRT, among others, have hosted conferences at various locations in the U.S. attended by representatives from various roundtables based throughout the U.S. and Canada to discuss methods to enhance the operations of roundtables and increase collaboration among CWRTs and related groups.